nitin00201/backend-colab/README.md

 Note: MongoDB is configured to run on port 27018 to avoid conflicts with local MongoDB instances running on the default port 27017.

-### Without Docker
+### Without Docker (Using MongoDB Atlas and Hosted Redis)

 1. Clone the repository
 2. Run `npm install`
-3. Set up MongoDB and Redis
+3. Set up MongoDB Atlas and configure environment variables in `.env`
-4. Configure environment variables in `.env`
+4. Set up a hosted Redis service and configure environment variables in `.env`
 5. Run `npm start`

+## Redis Testing

+This application includes comprehensive Redis testing capabilities:

+- **Basic Redis Connection Test**: Verifies connectivity and basic operations
+- **Notification Service Redis Test**: Tests Redis operations specific to notifications
+- **Integration Tests**: Tests NotificationService with MongoDB

+For detailed information about Redis testing, see [REDIS_TESTING.md](REDIS_TESTING.md).

+## CI/CD Setup

+This project includes GitHub Actions workflows for Continuous Integration and Deployment without Docker:

+- **CI Pipeline**: Runs tests on every push/PR using your MongoDB Atlas and hosted Redis instances
+- **Deploy Pipeline**: Deploys to staging and production environments

+For detailed information about the CI/CD setup, see [CI_CD_SETUP.md](CI_CD_SETUP.md).

 ## API Endpoints